 Targeted service reviews are designed to enable more responsive and timely adjustments to service levels than area-wide reviews.
+Less detail and more targeted consultation is generally required.

 Targeted reviews can be carried out for a number of reasons, eg, poor performance, high costs, crowding or customer complaints.